TeeboneTing/horovod_kubernetes/README.md

 # horovod_kubernetes
-How to run horovod example code by kubernetes.
+How to run horovod example code by kubernetes (k8s).
 A tutorial code explained.

 # Dockerfile
 Copied from horovod orignal [dockerfile](https://github.com/horovod/horovod/blob/master/Dockerfile).
 I only use PyTorch and Tensorflow so far thus I removed MXNet part in this Dockerfile.
 You can actually use `horovod/horovod` image on dockerhub.